Ewie1/CI_PP4_Wildlifers/README.md

 ### Logout
 - User can log out before leaving the site
-- Logged out message will be seen
-- Fully responsive

 <details><summary>See feature images</summary>

 ![logout](docs/feature/feature-logout.JPG)

 </details>

 ### Program
 - Information on what the program stands for